yuekaizhang/dynamo/components/backends/sglang/README.md

 ## Quick Start

-Below we provide a guide that lets you run all of our the common deployment patterns on a single node.
-See our different [architectures](../llm/README.md#deployment-architectures) for a high level overview of each pattern and the architecture diagram for each.
+Below we provide a guide that lets you run all of our common deployment patterns on a single node.

 ### Start NATS and ETCD in the background